-2) Extension of Leave of Absence: Students may apply for an extension of leave of absence if they have not applied for the maximum 3 terms of leave of absence.
+- 2) Extension of Leave of Absence: Students may apply for an extension of leave of absence if they have not applied for the maximum 3 terms of leave of absence.
 Students can extend their leave of absence by 1 term each.
-Students must apply online through "School Register" in KDI School MIS System.
+Students must apply online through "School Register" in KDI School MIS System. - Students who receive the scholarships and monthly stipend may be deprived of the scholarships and monthly stipend if you take a leave of absence.